ntdoris/dsc-phase-2-project-v2-3/README.md

 ### Business Problem

-Real estate company Royal Homes is looking to better understand the Kings County housing market before they finalize their business strategy.
+Real estate company Royal Homes is looking to better understand the King County housing market before they finalize their business strategy.
 We seek to answer the following questions: what types of homes should they be looking to sell to make the most profit?
 What features lend towards higher sale prices?

 ### Data Understanding